 Fatal shots in Sarajevo

-Then, on On June 28, 1914 in Sarajevo, a Serbian nationalist shot the heir to the throne of Austria-Hungary Franz-Ferdinand and his wife Sophie.
+On June 28, 1914, in Sarajevo, a Serbian nationalist shot the heir to the throne of Austria-Hungary Franz-Ferdinand and his wife Sophie.
 The traces led to Serbia, to a secret society “Union or Death”, better known as the “Black Hand”.

 While one was celebrating the summer, hectic diplomatic activity was going on behind the scenes.
-Miilitary leaders were secretly planning for a war.
+Military leaders were secretly planning for a war.